beecash/bitcoin/README.md

 NoWitness
 ---------

 According to Twitter polls, 90% of users do not verify signatures.
-This is why we removed all signatures from bcash.
+Therefore we removed all signatures from bcash.
 Thanks to this space-saving optimization, you can now run a full bcash node on your iwatch, keeping the network decentralized.

 Vision